matoanbach/RHCSA/Sample Exams/largeone.md

 65. On rhcsa1 lock user account user70.
 Use regular expressions to capture the line that shows the lock and store the output in file /var/tmp/user70.lock.

 66. Configure passwordless ssh access for user100 from rhcsa1 to rhcsa2.
 Copy the directory /etc/sysconfig from rhcsa1 to rhcsa2 under /var/tmp/remote securely.

+67. On rhcsa1, add HTTP port 8400/UDP to the public firewall zone persistently.